 - 4th August 2014 − 29th May 2016 | Scottish National Portrait Gallery | Admission free

-This exhibition will be held at the Scottish National Portrait Gallery to mark the centenary of the outbreak of the First World War.
-Though-provoking and poignant, and encompassing famous Scots as well as far less well-known figures, it will make a major contribution to next year's global commemorations.
+This exhibition at the Scottish National Portrait Gallery marks the centenary of the outbreak of the First World War.
+Thought-provoking and poignant, and encompassing famous Scots as well as far less well-known figures, it makes a major contribution to this year's global commemorations.

-It will provide a significant opportunity for a large number of people to learn about the devastating impact of the First World War and its consequences, and specifically about the key role that Scotland and the Scottish people played.
+It provides a significant opportunity for a large number of people to learn about the devastating impact of the First World War and its consequences, and specifically about the key role that Scotland and the Scottish people played.

 Remembering the Great War is part of the the First World War Centenary Partnership